-This study was carried out in Akure Forest Reserve, Ondo State, Nigeria It covers an area of 69.93 km2.
+Francis, 2021 Scientific Reports in Life Sciences 2(1): 13-28 This study was carried out in Ehor forest reserve Edo state It covers an area of 69.93 km2.
 The three land uses selected for the study were present within this reserve.
-Akure Forest Reserve is managed by the Department of Forestry, Ondo State, Nigeria.
-The study site is situated on latitude 7°18'N and longitude 5°02'E. The three land uses were adjacent to each other.
+Ehor Forest Reserve is managed by the Department of Forestry, Edo State, Nigeria.
+The study site is situated on latitude 7°18'N and longitude $5^{\circ}02$ 'E. The three land uses were adjacent to each other.
 The climate is humid tropical with seasonal variation.
-The mean annual rainfall is about 4000 mm with double maxima in the months of July and September and a short relatively dry period in August.
-December through to February constitutes the major dry season while January and February are the driest months with each having less than 30 mm rainfall (Ajiboye, 2012). .
+The mean annual rainfall is about 4000 mm with double maxima in July and September and a short, relatively dry period in August.
+December through to February constitutes the major dry season while January and February are the driest months, with each having less than 30 mm rainfall (Ajiboye 2012). .
 The relative humidity at 15 hours Greenwich Mean Time (GMT) is highest in the maxima months of July and September (81%) and lowest in February (44%).
-Temperature ranges from about 20.6 °C to 33.5 °C. The monthly mean temperature is about 27 °C, a condition that is conducive to the development of tropical rainforest (Ajibove, 2012) Soils are predominantly ferruginous tropical, typical of the variety found in intensively weathered areas of basement complex formations in the rainforest zone of south-western Nigeria.
-The soils are well-drained, mature, red, stony and gravely in upper parts of the sequence.
-The texture of topsoil in the reserves is mainly sandy loam (Oksanen, et al, 2013).
-The natural vegetation of the area is tropical rainforest characterized by emergent with International Journal of Development and Sustainability multiple canopies and lianas.
+Temperature ranges from about 20.6 °C to 33.5 °C. The monthly mean temperature is about 27 °C, a condition that is conducive to the development of tropical rainforests (Ajiboye 2012).
+Soils are predominantly ferruginous tropical, typical of the variety found in intensively weathered areas of basement complex formations in the rainforest zone of south-western Nigeria.
+The soils are well-drained, mature, red, stony, and gravely in the upper parts of the sequence.
+The texture of topsoil in the reserves is mainly sandy loam (Oksanen et al. 2013).
+The area's natural vegetation is tropical rainforest characterized by emergent with International Journal of Development and Sustainability multiple canopies and lianas.
 Some of the most commonly found trees in the area include Melicia excelsa, Afzelia bipindensis, Antiaris africana, Brachystegia nigerica, Lophira alata, Lovoa trichiliodes, Terminalia ivorensis, Terminalia superba, and Triplochiton scleroxylon.
-However, the natural vegetation of the area except for the areas devoted to forest reserve has now been reduced to secondary regrowth forest thickets and fallow regrowth at varying stages of development or replaced by perennial and annual crops (Ogunsesan, et al, 2012).
+However, the area's natural vegetation except for the areas devoted to forest reserve has now been reduced to secondary regrowth forest thickets and fallow regrowth at varying stages of development or replaced by perennial and annual crops (Ogunsesan et al. 2012).